michaelbartnett/withlox/README.md

 - [ ] CLI command to show an editing window for the value collection

 - [ ] CLI command to save the DynArray<Value> back out to JSON files

+# 2016-06-02-0220EST The first row

+So I finally made a little grid editor window for the first JSON file loaded into memory.

+There are a couple of problems:

+## Text Input Length

+First, `ImGui::TextInput` will use only exactly as many characters as there is room for in your buffer.

+Ideally you should be able to make a text field arbitrarily large, expanding as you enter more characters, but there will have to be a practical limit.
+For handling resizing, I thought of four approaches.

+1. Whenver I run across a string field, expand its capacity to the maximum length.
+Pretty wasteful, especially since I'd like to support very large sizes if necessary (thousands of characters).

+2. Ensure every string field has some extra room.
+This is like a more conservative version of the above.
+It would work, but is also kind of lame in that I'll do a bunch of allocations when I first display a bunch of records.
+Seems like the simplest to get going with.

+3. Keep a separate edit buffer, and when a field is being actively edited, fill the edit buffer with that field's contents, writing back to the field if there is a change.
+This is cleaner, but the extra copying is annoying, considering that my Value struct is supposed to be all dynamic.

+4. Ensure capacity like in 2, but only do it for the currently focused field like in 3.
+This sounds like The Right Thing.
+I need to make sure I grok dearimgui's focus/active semantics.

+Since this is a project about "doing things right", I'm gonna try number 4.

+## Heterogeneous Record Types

+I'm sort of now confronted head-on with one of the problems I wanted to solve with this tool, which is handling heterogeneous record types.

+Here's me thinking through the problem:

+I could merge all types into one type.
+I have functions that do this, and it would work fine for cases where there the outermost type_id is always Compound.
+The downside, is that now information will be lost, and the types loosened.

+Also, now that I think about it, I haven't thought of a clear way to represent unions, so it feels like I haven't really solved any specific problems.
+What I'm dealing with right now is actually just rendering an editor for a union.

+The dumb way would be to divide it into N column sections, such that there may be multiple columns with the same name, but in different Union members.

+This seems kind of useless.
+I want flexibility.

+I want to think about this more like the Keyset concept from Clojure's Spec library, or at least what I understand to be keysets in that library.
+If a Union has two cases which are objects, and their keys overlap, you should be able to see that as one column.

+BUT!
+What if there are different keys with differently mapped types in each of the two Compound types?
+Should an individual cell be presented as sort of a Union cell, where either one value or the other is shown?
+Or should that be a separate cell?
+The right answer is probably be able to do both, because there are probably use cases for both.

+Another tricky thing is what to do when the top-level type is a Union consisting of a combination of scalar, compound, and array type cases.

+It's good to have some sort of systematic way of thinking about things, so here's some statements:

+A loaded collection, a *table*, should probably have a single type.
+The way you heterogeneous work is the collection is a Union type, and the individual records have their respective types.

+There will be rules for how to render a collection with TypeID of Union, and cell / column with TypeID of Union.

+You should be able to select a column and view it as a table, it's recursive like that.
+You won't be able to focus in more if the TypeID of the table is already a scalar.
+But, if it's a Union of scalar and compound, then you will be able to focus in on one of the compound fields, or the scalar.

+For rows which have no value for the current focus path, there should be a "no value" representation (different from null, I suppose), with the option to hide rows which have no meaningful value to show.

+This is a lot of thinking.
+In the next dev log I will write down a concrete plan of what to do next here.

+## A wild libui appears

+This library was posted on reddit a little while ago: https://github.com/andlabs/libui

+I had seen this *andlabs* person on the golang irc channel talking about doing a similar library for Go.
+Apparently he ended up splitting the platform-specific UI interaction into this C library so that it coudl just be used in Go via cgo.

+That makes me happy, because I'm concerned about making a polisehd versino of this tool in dearimgui and will want to evaluate if libui might be a better fit.
+I love this lib for prototyping right now, but people like their native widgets, and I haven't really tried to push daerimgui to do anything interesting.

+On the other hand, @paniq seems to be getting a lot of milage out of dearimgui, and I sort suspect that I'll have to do a bunch of custom rendering to make it feel *really* good, so maybe there's no sense switching away from dearimgui.

 # 2016-05-29-0048EST strings and Files and Directories Oh My